 “Thank you very much,” Cassidy replied gratefully.
 She left the bakery, and following Bertha’s directions, very quickly found the butchery.
 Mr. Greenwood was not quite as welcoming as Bertha had been, but he said similar things about her grandfather.
 It only then dawned on Cassidy that since it was such a small island, probably anyone she talked to would remember her grandfather.
 She bought some slices of pork from Mr. Greenwood before moving onto the next little shop.
 Cassidy was proven right as Delia Burke also mentioned having known her grandfather.
 There, she bought some apples, and a few vegetables.
 After a moment of consideration, she also got some eggs, cheese and a carton of milk.
 As much as she wasn’t looking forward to carrying all the food to the cottage, she knew that when she had scrambled eggs the next morning she would appreciate her own effort.

 Leaving the store with two plastic bags in hand, Cassidy began the walk along the coast.
 The path lead up a gentle incline, and when she reached the top Cassidy paused a moment to look back towards the village.
 She could see it all, and it was slightly larger than she’d always imagined.
-She reached the fork in the road a few minutes later.
+She reached the fork in the path a few minutes later.

 Soon, hills spread out in front of her.
 Her legs brushed against the tall grass which grew on either side of the path, creating a gentle swishing noise.
 The sounds of crickets accompanied it, and occasionally Cassidy could hear waves crashing against the cliffs ahead of her.
 Finally, she saw the cottage.

 It looked just like she had imagined.
 It was sitting on top of a small hill, surrounded by the sides of larger hills.
 To her left the hill gently sloped down to a sandy beach, which further ahead turned into tall cliffs.
 Weaving up the hill was a path bordered by logs.
-The whole hills was ringed with logs, in a sort of terracing that Cassidy knew her grandmother had long ago set up so that her flowers and vegetables could grow on flat ground.
+The whole hill was ringed with logs, in a sort of terracing that Cassidy knew her grandmother had long ago set up so that her flowers and vegetables could grow on flat ground.
 Though her grandfather had stopped taking such care over the gardens, they were still filled with blooming flowers, most of which were purple or white.

 When she got closer to the cottage, Cassidy started to take in every aspect of its appearance.
 Again, she found that her imagination had been nearly perfect.
-It was quite small, only one story and a small basement.
-The walls were whitewashed aside for some of the visible beams and around the windows, which has artistically been stained dark brown.
+It was quite small, only one storey with a small basement.
+The walls were whitewashed aside for some of the visible beams and around the windows, which had been stained dark brown.
 There was a porch with two rocking chairs, a small table, and a bench.
 The door was dark brown as well, with a black, old fashioned knocker set in the centre of it.
 The steps and porch creaked as Cassidy stepped onto them.
 She put down her plastic bags to get the key to the cottage from her coat pocket.

 The key was the same dark metal as the knocker, the lock and the doorknob.
 It was quite ornate, and Cassidy had loved it ever since her grandfather had shown it to her as a child.
 She slipped the key into the keyhole and twisted it, glad when she heard the lock click open.
 For some inexplicable reason, she had been half-afraid it wouldn’t fit.
 She pushed the door open slightly.